andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
 O Lord,

-Touch this precious one with your healing wings,
+<p>Touch this precious one with your healing wings,
 Come carry them, protect them though everything.
-Tickle them with happiness,
+Tickle them with happiness,<br>
 Move their hearts to joy,
-Surround them with goodness,
+Surround them with goodness,<br>
 Teddies, books and toys.
 Come wrap them in safety,
 With hugs and love and care.
-Stand by when they're sleeping,
+Stand by when they're sleeping,<br>
 Walk with them everywhere.
-Restore his/her little body,
+Restore his/her little body,<br>
 To leap and dance again.
 Most of all Lord,
-Be my little ones best friend.
+Be my little ones best friend. </p>

 Amen
 </div>